Tudor period: Scotland and Mary, Queen of Scots

 When the treaty was signed, Mary was in Paris as the wife of the French King Francis II.
-When he died in 1561, she returned to Scotland as Queen of Scotland.
+When he died in December 1560, she returned to Scotland the following year as Queen of Scotland.
 However, when Elizabeth refused to recognise her as the heir to the English throne, Mary rejected the Treaty of Edinburgh.
 She made an unfortunate marriage to Lord Darnley who mistreated her and murdered her Italian favourite David Rizzio.
 Darnley in turn was murdered by the Earl of Bothwell.
 He was acquitted of murder; she quickly married Bothwell.
 Most people at the time thought she was deeply involved in adultery or murder; historians have argued at length and are undecided.
 However rebellion broke out and the Protestant nobles defeated the Queen's forces in 1567.
 She was forced to abdicate in favour of her infant son James VI; she fled to England, where Elizabeth confined her in house arrest for 19 years.
 Mary engaged in numerous complex plots to assassinate Elizabeth and become queen herself.
 Finally Elizabeth caught her plotting the Babington Plot and had her executed in 1587.